exercism/v3/languages/python/exercises/concept/basics/.docs/instructions.md

 26
 ```

-## 5. Add docstrings and comments to your work
+## 5. Update the recipe with notes

-Go back through the functions you have completed and add docstrings and comments for documentation.
+Go back through the recipe, adding notes and documentation.

 ```python
 def total_time_in_minutes(number_of_layers, actual_bake_time):